saltedH4SH3S-git/DevOps/Windows 10 Setup URI Command Strings.md

 ### Legal

-> The contents of the document are the property of Microsoft (c) 2020.
-I have no legal claim to its contents.
-This document is released under Fair Use ( US Title 17 Section 107-118  "Copyright Law").
-The purpose this document is intended for notes for learning, teaching and aiding in research the given subject.
+> The referenced material within this document is the property of Microsoft Corporation.
+The purpose of this document is intended for notes for learning, teaching and aiding in the research of the given subject.
+This document is released under the US Copyright - Fair Use (US Title 17 Section 107-118).
+Any person who reproduces or uses this document are subjected as same guidelines.
+This document is intended for educational private use only.

 ## Summary